ThoreBor/Anki_Leaderboard/README.md

 # Anki Leaderboard
 Leaderboard for Anki 2.1

 This add-on ranks all of its users by the number of cards reviewed today, time spend studying today, current streak, reviews in the past 31 days and retention.
-You can also invite friends, join a group and join a country leaderboard.
+You can also invite friends, join a group and country leaderboard and compete in leagues.

 You can also check the leaderboard on [this website](https://ankileaderboard.pythonanywhere.com/).